 Removing content from a running show

 If a show is overbooked, which means the total playout duration is longer than the time allowed for the show, a brown row indicates that the item will be faded out when the show ends.
-A red row indicates that the item will not be played at all.
+A red row indicates that the item won't be played at all.
 The length of the overbooking is shown in minutes and seconds in the last row of the show.
 To remove the extra items from the end of an overbooked show, click the Scissors button at the top left of the table.

-Alternatively, check the boxes for items which have not yet completed playout, and click the Trashcan button, to the right of the Scissors, to remove them from the schedule.
+Alternatively, check the boxes for items which haven't yet completed playout, and click the Trashcan button, to the right of the Scissors, to remove them from the schedule.
 If you remove the currently playing item, playout will skip to the next item in the show automatically, so you should make sure you have enough items remaining in the show to avoid dead air.

 If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the end arrow icon, to the right of the Trashcan.

 Items which are no longer available have an exclamation mark icon in the second column.
-This may happen for media files which were part of previous shows, and were removed from LibreTime’s library (main storage or watched folders) subsequently.
-Items which are included in forthcoming shows cannot be removed from the Library via the LibreTime interface.
+This may happen for media files which were part of previous shows, and were removed from LibreTime's library (main storage or watched folders) subsequently.
+Items which are included in forthcoming shows can't be removed from the Library via the LibreTime interface.

 Adding content to a running show

 After you have found the items that you want using the search tools, you can then drag and drop them from the library table on the left side of the page into the shows on the right side, including the current playing show.